 Enroll in the appropriate section of CAS 3922 to join the Community News Service!

-- CAS 3922 B – For students working directly with editor Justin Trombly (registration override required).
+- CAS 3922 B – ADVANCED REPORTING: For students with previous reporting experience.

-- CAS 3922 C – For students interested in radio journalism and audio storytelling and who want to produce stories for Vermont Public (learn more).
+- CAS 3922 C – RADIO REPORTING: For students interested in radio journalism and audio storytelling.

 The Student Experience: